jrmhaig/Bakery/README.md

 * The init script doesn't appear to be shutting bakery down properly.
 Two python processes are left running.
 I think bakery.py needs to catch and handle the interrupt.
+* It can probably do without the selection of images.
+It is probably enough just to write the currently displayed image.